-Ionization of the atmosphere is mainly caused by the Sun, and therefore the intensity of ionization should generally decrease from geographic equator to the two geographic poles of the Earth.
+Ionization of the Earth's atmosphere is mainly caused by the Sun, and therefore the intensity of ionization should generally decrease from geographic equator to the two geographic poles of the Earth.
 However, global ionization is also largely dominated by Earth's geomagnetic field.
 The geomagnetic field varies at time scales from seconds to millions of years.
-Currently its equator and poles are displaced from the geographic equator and poles by more than 10° [24].
+Currently its equator and poles are displaced from the geographic equator and poles by more than 10° [26].
 The global distribution of electron density is generally aligned along the geomagnetic latitudes.
-The global ionosphere can be roughly divided into three regions according to their geomagnetic latitudes, including low-latitudes $(0^{\circ} \sim 20^{\circ})$, mid-latitudes $(20^{\circ} \sim 60^{\circ})$ and high-latitudes $(60^{\circ} \sim 90^{\circ})$ [26].
-These regions, as shown in Fig. 1(b), are overlaid on a global vertical TEC map interpolated from results processed by NASA JPL (https://iono.jpl.nasa.gov/) using data from International GNSS Service [27].
+Thus, the global ionosphere can be roughly divided into three regions according to their geomagnetic latitudes, including low-latitudes (0 ° ~20 °), mid-latitudes $(20^{\circ} \sim 60^{\circ})$ and high-latitudes $(60^{\circ} \sim 90^{\circ})$ [27].
+These regions, as shown in Fig. 1(b), are overlaid on a global vertical total electron content (TEC) map interpolated from results processed by NASA JPL (https://iono.jpl.nasa.gov/) using data from International GNSS Service [28].

-At mid-latitudes, the ionosphere is quietest with slow spatial variations, except during some rare events such as geomagnetic storms.
+At mid-latitudes, the ionosphere is guietest with slow spatial variations, except during some rare events such as geomagnetic storms.
 At low-latitudes, ionization is highest because the sun is mostly overhead.
 On both sides of the geomagnetic equator, at geomagnetic latitudes about 10° to 15°, ionization reaches maximum.
-It is called Appleton or equatorial anomaly [28].
+This is called the Appleton or equatorial anomaly [29].
 For InSAR applications, one typical area of such maximum ionization is northern Chile where strong ionospheric effects have been observed in many interferograms.
-Another well-known phenomena at low-latitudes are equatorial scintillations, typically observed as amplitude stripes in SAR images [29-31].
+Another well-known phenomenon at low-latitudes is equatorial scintillations, typically observed as amplitude stripes in nighttime SAR images [30]-[32].
 At high-latitudes, the ionosphere is connected, via the geomagnetic field, to the outer magnetosphere and the solar wind.
-Charged particles energized within the magnetosphere or from the Sun enter the ionosphere, becoming another main source of ionization [26], [32].
-The many dynamic processes involved make the high-latitude ionosphere subject to the highest level of variations which cause artifacts even observable in C-band SAR data [7], [33].
-Perhaps the most well-known natural phenomena at high-latitudes are aurora, which are a consequence of energetic particles entering the atmosphere from the magnetosphere.
-Between the mid-latitude and high-latitude near 60°~65° geomagnetic latitude, there is a region of decreased ionization in the F region called the main trough.
-The ends of the trough are typically found an hour after sunset and an hour before sunrise [34].
-It is also reportedly observed in SAR data [29].
+Charged particles energized within the magnetosphere or from the Sun enter the ionosphere, becoming another main source of ionization [27], [33].
+The many dynamic processes involved make the high-latitude ionosphere subject to the highest level of variations which cause artifacts even observable in C-band SAR data [7], [34].
+Perhaps the most well-known natural phenomenon at high-latitudes is aurora, which is a consequence of energetic particles entering the atmosphere from the magnetosphere, leading to localized phase features in InSAR interferograms [30], [35].
+Between the mid-latitude and high-latitude near 60°~65° geomagnetic latitude, there is a region of decreased ionization in the F region, called the main trough.
+The ends of the trough are typically found an hour after sunset and an hour before sunrise [36].
+It is also reportedly observed in SAR data [30].